-Name/Title of Deliverable/Milestone Integrated Report on the Results of International Workshops (M3FT-12LA08180117) Work Package Title and Number FT-12LA081801 - Salt Disposal Initiative - LANL Work Package WBS Number 1.02.08.18 - Salt Disposal Initiative Responsible Work Package Manager Doug Weaver / Doug Weaver / (Name/Signature) Date Submitted 8/31/2012 Quality Rigor Level for Deliverable/Milestone This deliverable was prepared in accordance with Los Alamos National Laboratory (Participant/National Laboratory Name) QA program which meets the requirements of Other This Deliverable was subjected to: ☐ Technical Review Peer Review Technical Review (TR) Peer Review (PR) Review Documentation Provided Review Documentation Provided ☐ Signed TR Report or, Signed PR Report or, ☐ Signed TR Concurrence Sheet or, Signed PR Concurrence Sheet or, Signature of TR Reviewer(s) below Signature of PR Reviewer(s) below Name and Signature of Reviewers Marian Borkowski / F
+Name/Title of Deliverable/Milestone Integrated Report on the Results of International Workshops (M3FT-12LA08180117) Work Package Title and Number FT-12LA081801 - Salt Disposal Initiative - LANL Work Package WBS Number 1.02.08.18 - Salt Disposal Initiative Responsible Work Package Manager Doug Weaver / Day W (Name/Signature) Date Submitted 8/31/2012 Quality Rigor Level for Deliverable/Milestone QRL-3 QRL-2 QRL-1 N/A This deliverable was prepared in accordance with Los Alamos National Laboratory (Participant/National Laboratory Name) QA program which meets the requirements of DOE Order 414.1 Other This Deliverable was subjected to: Technical Review Peer Review Technical Review (TR) Peer Review (PR) Review Documentation Provided Review Documentation Provided Signed TR Report or, Signed PR Report or, Signed TR Concurrence Sheet or, Signed PR Concurrence Sheet or, Signature of TR Reviewer(s) below Signature of PR Reviewer(s) below Name and Signature of Reviewers Marian Borkowski / John School

-\NOTE In some cases there may be a milestone where an item is being fabricated, maintenance is being performed on a facility, or a document is being issued through a formal document control process where it specifically calls out a formal review of the document.
+NOTE In some cases there may be a milestone where an item is being fabricated, maintenance is being performed on a facility, or a document is being issued through a formal document control process where it specifically calls out a formal review of the document.
 In these cases, documentation (e.g., inspection report, maintenance request, work planning package documentation or the documented review of the issued document through the document control process) of the completion of the activity along with the Document Cover Sheet is sufficient to demonstrate achieving the milestone.
 QRL for such milestones may also be marked N/A in the work package provided the work package clearly specifies the requirement to use the Document Cover Sheet and provide supporting documentation.

-Assessment of Research Needs for Actinide and Brine Chemistry in Support of an HLW Repository in Salt
+Assessment of Research Needs for Actinide and Brine Chemistry in Support of a HLW Repository in Salt